-- Fast-changing technology can alter, not only the primary solution being developed, but also the environment in which that solution operates.
+- Fast-changing technology can alter, not only the primary solution being developed, but also the environment in which that solution operates, making reliable foresight harder.

-One approach to the risks posed by technology is to place a higher priority on the benefits that the technology can deliver:
+One approach to the risk-benefit balance is to focus more on the benefits than the risks:

-- Rather than slowing down the development and deployment of technology, from fear of damage arising, the priority would be to accelerate that development and deployment, in order to realise the benefits more quickly
+- Rather than slowing down the development and deployment of technology, from fear of damage arising, the priority would be to accelerate that development and deployment, in order to achieve the envisioned benefits more quickly

-- Any unexpected and unwelcome side-effects can be addressed as and when they arise
+- Any unexpected and unwelcome side-effects can, in this approach, be addressed as and when they arise

 - Responses to these side-effects will in any case be a valuable part of learning; any apparent “technology failures” can assist in faster acquisition of knowledge (about what works and what doesn’t work).

-That approach might be seen as especially attractive if the potential benefits from the new technology have huge scale:
+This approach – which is sometimes described as “techno-optimistic” – might be seen as especially attractive if the potential benefits from the new technology have huge scale:

-- Large numbers of lives could be saved, by innovative new treatments for cancer, dementia, etc
+- Large numbers of lives could be saved, by innovative new treatments for cancer, dementia, and so on

 - New nuclear power plants could generate enormous quantities of green energy, allowing faster reduction of emissions of greenhouse gases

-- Geoengineering interventions in the stratosphere – or by changing the composition of the oceans – could reverse the dangerous trend towards excessively high global temperatures
+- Geoengineering interventions in the stratosphere – or by changing the composition of the oceans – could reverse the dangerous trend toward excessively high global temperatures

 - AI algorithms with greater general intelligence could propose profound novel solutions to longstanding issues of healthcare, global warming, and the management of the financial and economic markets.

-By itself, that’s not a reason to try to slow down the development and deployment of new technology.
-However, it is a reason to ramp up parallel efforts to anticipate and manage any such side-effects.
+By itself, this is no reason to try to slow down the development and deployment of new technology.
+However, it is a reason to ramp up parallel efforts to anticipate and manage any side-effects that may arise.

-Such efforts are guided by the principles outlined in these pages.
+Such efforts can be guided by the principles described in the pages ahead.

 What about ethics?